originbx-oasis/oasis-open-project/PROJECT-GOVERNING-BOARD.md

 # The <open-project-name> Project Governing Board (PGB)

 The <open-project-name> Project Governing Board sets overall strategic direction of the project and formally approves released work products.
+PGB members include representatives of OriginBX sponsor organizations and representatives from the community at-large who serve on the Technical Steering Committee.

-The members of the Project Governing Board for the <open-project-name> are:
+The members of the Project Governing Board are:

 - Todd R. Smith, [KYG Trade](https://www.kyg.trade/) (Chair)
 - Ken Montgomery, [CompTIA](https://www.comptia.org/home)